Calculate KV cache capacity, trace paged block allocation, and separate memory packing from prefix reuse and scheduling tradeoffs.

 Suppose 100 requests are allowed to reuse the same 1000-token system-instruction prefix:

 If all 100 requests qualify, that arrangement saves roughly 99% of prefix-block storage in this example.
-It does not save unique user input or generated-token cache, and it must not cross tenant or adapter boundaries without an isolation policy.
+It doesn't save unique user input or generated-token cache, and it must not cross tenant or adapter boundaries without an isolation policy.

 1from math import ceil